Government Financial Statements and Accounting

 - Understand the CAFR, its major portions, and its use as a tool of transparency

 - Understand how to evaluate and explain audit results

 This course covers key content tested by GFOA's Governmental Accounting and Financial Reporting exam, one of the five exams required for the CPFO certification.
 Additionally, participants can earn up to 32 CPE credits (28 in government accounting and four in government auditing) for this course through the National Association of State Boards of Accountancy (NASBA).
 For NASBA purposes, it is categorized as an intermediate-level, "group-live" course.
 At the end of this course, students will receive a certificate of completion for the Government Financial Statements and Accounting course.
 All six courses are required to receive the Center for State and Local Finance's Certificate in Public Financial Management.

-• Published in the Journal of Accounting Education
+• Published in numerous journals including Accounting Review and Journal of Accounting Research

 Past Guest Speakers